Intellectual Property NDA: Everything You Need to Know

 If and/or when it is approved, you will have patent protection for approximately 20 years.
 Once 20 years has passed, you generally cannot apply for additional protection.
 The rules varies depending on the type of patent you are applying for, so be sure to check the USPTO website beforehand.
 If you plan on obtaining patent protection internationally, you will have to submit several applications to each country since different countries have their own unique requirements.

 Trademarks apply to brand names, symbols, signs, and designs for a product or service.
 The trademark itself must be unique.
 Once you register it, you will have full protection over it.
 However, even if you fail to register your mark, you’ll still have common-law protection, and anyone who steals your mark can be sued for infringement, particularly if you can prove that the defendant should have known that the mark is already in use.

 A trade secret is a type of confidential information that must meet certain criteria, such as possessing commercial value, conferring economic benefit to the owner, and also that the owner must take preventative measures to protect the trade secret.
 Such trade secrets aren’t registered publicly, as this would destroy the initial purpose of having it to begin with.
 Furthermore, once it’s published, it’s no longer a trade secret.

 If you need help learning more about a non-disclosure agreement, or if you need assistance drafting an NDA, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5-percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.